acdirican/acdata-data-explorer-for-airbnb-datasets/README.md

 I desinged the software by paying considerable attention to modern Software Engineering an Object Oriented Design principles.
 In the code, you will find a well-defined  structure in which software modules have been properly seperated and structured, including Gui, Parser and Dataset .

-Some of the principles I have tried to follow are <b>Abstraction, Encapsulation, Information Hiding, Low Coupling and High Cohesion, no Monster Class</b>.
-To this end, in addition to numerous fine-tuning in the code, I applied vairous design patterns to obtaind a sound, flexiple and maintainable code.
+Some of the principles I have tried to follow are <b>Abstraction, Encapsulation, Information Hiding, Low Coupling and High Cohesion</b> etc. To this end, in addition to numerous precautions and fine-tuning in the code, I applied vairous design patterns to obtaind a sound, flexiple and maintainable software.

-I used <b>Facades</b> in modukes <b>gui.charts, gui.dataviewers and dataset</b>.
+I used <b>Facades</b> in modules <b>gui.charts, gui.dataviewers and dataset</b>.
 These also comply with the <b>Factory</b> design pattern.
 Moreover, for the implementatipn of filtering mechanisms in the dataset package, I applied <b>Decorator</b> design pattern.

 Please inspect the class diagram below and the screen print outs of the software to understand well its functions.